HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](wire2.jpg)
 (Above is an image of the soldering in process.)
 I was going to have the breadboard and microbit under the balcon latform but whilst wiring it was easier to wire everything just next to the room.
 It is still out of sight but easy to access when testing aspects. although the wires ook messy it can not be seen very well and the elaborate wiring is needed for this project to function.
 Where I could I soldered but used the breadboard to connect to the pins, 3V and 0V and connected the record player motor through the transistor on the breadboard.
 But for the lights I soldered the resistor directly to the circuit.
+If I wanted to hide the messy wires I could have added a wooden box to cover them up.
+But I felt this was unnecessary as it does not take away from the overall project and can not be seen easily.
+This extra attachment would have made the wooden form even more bulky than it already is.

 When wiring the fan, I noticed that I did not have another transistor.
 Instead i used the fan externally from the microbit with a battery instead.
 Although I would have liked all apsects to be connected to the microit I had to consider the materials I had access to.
 This consequently altered my code as I removed the element for the fan.